rspamd/rspamd.com/doc/fuzzy_storage.md

 }
 ~~~

 This mechanism is optional unless explicitly made mandatory.
 To enable mandatory encryption mode, add the `encrypted_only` option.
-Then, client systems without a valid public key are not able to access the storage in this mode.
+In this mode, client systems that do not use a valid public key will not able to access the storage.

 ~~~ucl
 worker "fuzzy" {